 • Social-Emotional Development: Parental involvement fosters resilience and social skills through extracurricular activities.

-• Family Learning Programs: Collaborations with community partners can enhance parental engagement.
+• Family Learning Programmes: Collaborations with community partners can enhance parental engagement.

 • Parent Councils: These bodies can help facilitate effective parental involvement in schools.

-• Holistic Growth: Parental engagement supports both academic success and personal development.
+• Comprehensive Growth: Parental engagement supports both academic success and personal development.

-By fostering strong partnerships between home and school, we can ensure that every child receives the support they need to thrive academically and personally.
+• By encouraging strong partnerships between home and school, we can ensure that every child receives the support they need to thrive academically and personally.

 1. Clear and Transparent Communication